-Pension Liabilities, Pension Expense And Deferred Outflows Of Resources And Deferred Inflows Of Resources Related To Pensions
+Other Postemployment Benefits (OPEB) Liabilities, OPEB Expense And Deferred Outflows Of Resources And Deferred Inflows Of Resources Related To OPEB

 The District has no requirement to contribute to the plan and does not receive contributions from a nonemployer entity.
-Therefore, the District does not report a net other post-employment benefits (OPEB) liability or deferred outflows of resources and deferred inflows of resources related to OPEB.
+Therefore, the District does not report a net OPEB liability or deferred outflows of resources and deferred inflows of resources related to OPEB.